Giving Up on Kobe Bryant Wasn’t Mike Krzyzewski’s Worst Recruiting Mistake at Duke

 With five NCAA Tournament championships to his name, Mike Krzyzewski clearly knows what he’s doing as coach of the Duke Blue Devils.
 So, when the discussion about how Kobe Bryant got away resurfaces periodically, we’re cutting Coach K some slack.

-Mike Krzyzewski has had an amazing run at Duke
+Mike Krzyzewski had an amazing run at Duke

-College basketball fans have to go back to the John Wooden days at UCLA to come up with a dynasty even more impressive than what Mike Krzyzewski built with the Duke Blue Devils.
-Krzyzewski has taken the Blue Devils to a dozen NCAA Tournament Final Fours, winning five national championships and reaching the title contest four other times.
+College basketball fans have to go back to the John Wooden days at UCLA to come up with a dynasty more impressive than what Mike Krzyzewski built with the Duke Blue Devils.
+Krzyzewski took the Blue Devils to 13 NCAA Tournament Final Fours and won five national championships.

-Throw in the dabbling he’s done at the Olympics – coaching the U.S. men to Olympic golds at Beijing (2008), London (2012), and Rio de Janeiro (2016) – and it’s understandable why he has earned induction into the College Basketball Hall of Fame and the Naismith Memorial Basketball Hall of Fame.
+Throw in the dabbling he did at the Olympics — coaching the U.S. men to Olympic golds at Beijing (2008), London (2012), and Rio de Janeiro (2016) — and it’s understandable why he earned induction into the College Basketball Hall of Fame and the Naismith Memorial Basketball Hall of Fame.

 Just imagine how much better the Blue Devils could have been had Krzyzewski recruited Kobe Bryant.
 (Yes, that’s sarcasm.)

 Giving up on Kobe Bryant wasn’t Mike Krzyzewski’s worst recruiting mistake

 Kobe Bryant was an 18-time NBA All-Star in 20 pro seasons, winning five league championships with the Los Angeles Lakers.
 It was apparent by his senior season at Lower Merion High School in Ardmore, Pennsylvania, that a great career awaited.